-As a woodland owner you are steward of a community of an integrated community of plants, animals, soils and water, not just trees.
-Your woodland provides clean air and water, wildlife habitat, products and a host of other benefits.
+As a woodland owner, you are a steward of a community of an integrated community of plants, animals, soils, and water, not just trees.
+Your woodland provides clean air and water, wildlife habitat, products, and a host of other benefits.
 So what are the characteristics of a woodland steward?

 First, feeling a sense of responsibility.

 Second, knowing the opportunities.

 Third, being aware of the consequences of actions

 Finally, being guided by objectives

 Many landowners have an innate sense of responsibility but they may have to educate themselves about opportunities, consequences of actions, and the objectives that are possible on their piece of land.
 Woodland stewardship is an ongoing, long-term process but there are educational opportunities available and forestry professionals available to help you, regardless of the size of your property.
 It is a rewarding process with long-term benefits to you and the land.